pinot-contrib/pinot-docs/basics/concepts/time-boundary.md

 ---
-description: In this Apache Pinot concepts guide, we'll learn about time boundaries in hybrid tables.
+description: Learn about time boundaries in hybrid tables.
 ---

 # Time Boundary